allen-munsch/exapyte/README.md

 - Create custom storage backends by extending the storage base class
 - Develop new replication strategies for specific use cases
 - Implement specialized distribution strategies for different workloads

+Note: The `-e` flag installs in editable mode (equivalent to `pip install -e`), which is particularly useful during development as it allows live code changes without reinstallation.
+The `uv` pip replacement offers significantly faster dependency resolution and installation.